job-agent/job-agent-platform/packages/job-agent-backend/README.md

     "question": "Describe your leadership experience",
     "answer": "I led a team of 5 engineers to deliver a Python microservice..."
 })
-# Essay is returned immediately; keywords are generated asynchronously in a background thread
+# Essay is returned immediately; embedding and keywords are generated in background threads
 ```

-Keywords are only generated on essay creation, not on updates.
-The background generation uses the pre-configured `"keyword-extraction"` model (Ollama phi3:mini).
+**Background processing includes:**

+- **Embedding generation** (create and update): Vector embeddings are generated asynchronously using the `"embedding"` model.
+Essays are immediately searchable via full-text search after creation; vector search becomes available once embedding generation completes.
+- **Keyword generation** (create only): Up to 10 keywords (hard skills, soft skills, contextual labels) are extracted using the `"keyword-extraction"` model (Ollama phi3:mini).

+Both processes handle failures gracefully: if embedding or keyword generation fails, the essay persists with NULL values for those fields, a warning is logged, and no exception propagates to the caller.

 ## Development